Basilica of Our Lady of Perpetual Help

-The Basilica of Our Lady of Perpetual Help is a church in Sunset Park, Brooklyn, New York City.
-It is located on 5th Avenue between 59th and 60th Streets in the Sunset Park neighborhood and occupies half the length of the block between 5th and 6th Avenues, with the rectory and ancillary buildings occupying the remainder of the blocks.
-The basilica is visible from the Gowanus Expressway two blocks west.
-It is popularly referred to by its initials, OLPH.
-The parish celebrated its 125th anniversary in 2017.
+The Basilica of Our Lady of Perpetual Help is a Roman Catholic minor basilica and Marian shrine in Brooklyn, New York, United States.
+The shrine is dedicated to the Blessed Virgin Mary under the title of Our Mother of Perpetual Succour.

+Pope Paul VI raised the shrine to the status of Minor Basilica via the Pontifical Decree Quamquam Christianus on 15 September 1969.

 History

-The parish of Our Lady of Perpetual Help was established by Bishop Charles Edward McDonnell in November 1892 to serve the residents of the Sunset Park area of Brooklyn.
+The parish of Our Lady of Perpetual Help was established by Bishop Charles Edward McDonnell in November 1892 to serve the residents of the Sunset Park neighborhood of Brooklyn.
 It was formed from the parishes of Our Lady of Angels and St. Michael.
 The Congregation of the Most Holy Redeemer (Redemptorists) purchased land, bordered by 59th and 60th Streets and by Fifth and Sixth Avenues in what was then a relatively rural area.
 The first Mass was celebrated on Easter Sunday, April 2, 1893, in the Morse family house on 54th Street and 4th Avenue.
 A wooden frame church on Fifth Avenue between 59th and 60th Streets was dedicated by Bishop Charles Edward McDonnell on January 14, 1894.

 The Redemptorists hold a particular regard for Mary, under the title Our Lady of Perpetual Help.
 On May 6, 1894, they established the devotion in the parish, distributing prayer cards.
 The following December a copy of the icon of Our Lady of Perpetual Help, brought from Rome, was installed in the new church.
 The perpetual novena to Mary under the title of Our Lady of Perpetual Help continues.

 Construction on the current church began in 1907.
 The lower level was opened for services two years later, with the upper church completed in 1928.
-The church was designated a minor basilica on November 1, 1969.
+The church was decreed a minor basilica on 15 September 1969 by the Vatican.
+The public inauguration ceremony was held on 1 November 1969.

 At the time of its completion, the parish was largely Irish in character (as evidenced by the inscriptions on the memorial windows).
 It was built on what was known as Irish Hill.
 Some of the family names include Collins, Brennan, Wade, Connors, Burns, McCaffrey, Healy, and Coffey.
 There is still an Irish presence, but today it is predominantly Hispanic and Chinese.
 The basilica enjoys large attendance, particularly on holidays such as Ash Wednesday, Palm Sunday and Christmas.

 The parish offers immigration services in its Juan Neumann Center, operates a food pantry, hosts a Chinese senior citizen group and leases space to benefit the community to a pre-k program and Lutheran Medical Center.